dustin/dustin.sallings.org/_posts/2009-09-23-spymemcached-optimizations.markdown

 that the right thing to do is not change the API at all.

-Instead, I do something similar to [multiget escalation][escalation] -- an optimization that's been part of spymemcached for a long time now.
+Instead, I do something similar to [multiget escalation][escalation] -- an optimization that's been part of [spymemcached]spymemcached] for a long time now.
 If many threads are pushing sets in (or even a single-thread since the typical use-case of set is async), the packetization of these commands escalates a sequence of similar commands into a single sparse operation working on all of the items together.

 While YMMV, my cache loader test ran consistently twice as fast.